In Quebec City, history is not far away

 The plains of Abraham were the fate of Quebec

-The plains of Abraham extend in front of the gates of the city wall in the upper area of the old town.
-Where today a park extends to the edge of the cliff above St. Lawrence, the decisive battle between the French and British armies over the fate of New France took place on September 12, 1759.
-The commander of the British, General James Wolfe, met with his troops on the French army under the direction of Louis-Joseph, Marquis de Montcalm.
+In front of the gates of the city wall in the upper area the old Town extend the plains of Abraham.
+Where today a park extends to the edge of the cliff above Saint Lawrence, the decisive battle between the French and British armies over the fate of New France took place on September 12, 1759.
+The British commander, General James Wolfe, and his troops met the French army led by Louis-Joseph, Marquis de Montcalm.
 There were more than 10.000 soldiers involved in this battle.
-Their outcome influences the fortunes of the province of Quebec to this day.
+The outcome of this still influences the fate of the province of Quebec today.

 The spot where the British, led by William Howe, climbed the cliffs is now an industrial site.
 The Plains of Abraham is one of Canada's National City Parks.
 However, the events of the battle still provide fuel for quarrels in Quebec politics: in 2009 it was planned to re-enact the battle on the Plains of Abraham.
 Due to protests by the separatists, these plans had to be abandoned.
 Violent rioting was feared.
 Instead, 140 texts from the history of Quebec were read.
 This included the FLQ Manifesto, a key document of the terrorist Front de Liberation du Québec.
 Federal politicians from Canada then refused to participate in the commemoration.
 Government funds that had already been approved for their financing were cut again.
 This, too, is history in Quebec that is still alive today.